fskydev/wasm-tetris/README.md

 # wasm-tetris
-Tetris game built with Rust and WebAssembly
+Tetris clone in Rust and WebAssembly

 ## Preview